aws-solutions/qnabot-on-aws/docs/kendra_fallback/README.md

 # Kendra Fallback Function

-Provides a Lambda Hook for the no_hits question to search a set of Kendra indexes as a fallback mechanism to provide answers.
+This feature searches a set of Kendra indexes as a fallback mechanism to provide answers when an answer is not found in OpenSearch.

 Kendra provides a number of innovative features.
 This Kendra Fallback function performs a query against a set of Kendra indexes and will return the first answer that Kendra identifies.
 Kendra can return multiple answers however to keep responses limited in scope the first answer is provided through QnABot.
 Links to documents stored in S3 buckets that Kendra indexes are also provided.
 The security of the S3 bucket governs whether this link is usable.
 In addition Kendra can return discovered text with links to these documents as well.
 This function returns a default of four discovered texts/links.
 The maximum number of returned links is configurable.

 ## Configure Kendra Fallback using the following settings in Content designer Setting page